project-bluebird/dodo/Specification.md

 A shared `config.yaml` file exists for both rdodo and PyDodo, specifying common required parameters, settings and test cases.

-TO DO:
-A separate `config.yaml` should exist for each simulator with an easy way of specifying which to use.

 # Commands

 ### Create scenario simulation